Skip to content

 A face can speak volumes

-skin type and skin condition
+Skin type and condition

 The skin is an independent organ like the kidneys, heart and lungs.
-It is a marvel of nature and simply works.
+It is a miracle of nature and simply works.
 In dermatology, a distinction is made between skin type and skin condition, which are influenced by external and internal influences.

 The skin is closely correlated with the digestive system: if something is wrong in the margin-intestinal tract, this becomes noticeable and visible, for example, in impure or slightly inflamed skin.